12 November, 2019

 - Direct Search

-The basic way is, of course, to search on portals such as LinkedIn and GitHub.
-However, to find and contact the most interesting prospects, you should make use of advanced search methods.
-There are a couple of methods you can use to make your search more precise such as Boolean search (with AND/NOT/OR operators), Quoted Search (using quotes to obtain exact matches only for your keywords), or Parenthetical Search (to create complex keyword requests).
+The basic way of searching for a React.js developer is, of course, to search on portals such as LinkedIn and GitHub.
+However, to find and contact the most interesting prospects with years of experiencem including full stack developers with React, you should make use of advanced search methods.
+There are some best practices you can use to make your search more precise such as Boolean search (with AND/NOT/OR operators), Quoted Search (using quotes to obtain exact matches only for your keywords), or Parenthetical Search (to create complex keyword requests).
 With LinkedIn’s paid tool for recruiters, you can also extend your search to include advanced filters based on location, interests, specializations, experience or mutual connections.

 - Google Search

-It may surprise you just how useful Google and other web search engines can be when it comes to searching for candidates.
-Using advanced search, you can use many of the same methods described above to find React developers on various websites.
+It may surprise you just how useful Google and other web search engines can be when it comes to searching for React candidates.
+Using advanced search, you can use many of the same methods described above to find React developers with years of experience on various websites.
 Quick protip: use the command “site:example.com” in order to limit results to a specific website.

 - Third-party events and conferences